-"Rendering services" means performing those functions as assigned to an employee in accordance with the Collective Agreement between the Board of Education of School District No. 42 (Maple Ridge-Pitt Meadows) and the Canadian Union of Public Employees, Local 703.
+"Rendering services" means performing those functions as assigned to an employee in accordance with the Collective Agreement.
 The above services for a day will commence when an employee enters School District property and shall end for that day when the employee leaves School District property.

-In instances where duties are performed away from School District property (i.e. field trips, day trips, sporting events, transporting of students "rendering services" will commence when the employee first picks up the student(s) and/or enters the vehicle of transportation relating to the activity and ends when the last student (s) is dropped off and/or the employee leaves the vehicle of transportation relating to the activity.
+In instances where duties are performed away from School District property (i.e. field trips, day trips, sporting events, transporting of students) "rendering services" will commence when the employee first picks up the student(s) and/or enters the vehicle relating to the activity and ends when the last student(s) is dropped off and/or the employee leaves the vehicle relating to the activity.